drio05/Salvator/README_VERY IMP.md

 # Salvator
-Copy the Amb folder into the Salvator folder then run the index.html file
+Copy the Amb folder into the Salvator folder then run the index.html file in the Salvator folder